rahulS9587/BungeeTech---Assignment-/README.md

 ## Components
-- Movies: Displays a list of movies with pagination and sorting features.
+1 - Movies: Displays a list of movies with pagination and sorting features.
-- Watchlist: Shows the user's favorite movies.
+2 - Watchlist: Shows the user's favorite movies.
-- Banner: Displays a banner at the top of the page.
+3 - Banner: Displays a banner at the top of the page.
-- Home: Landing page component.
+4 - Home: Landing page component.
-- Navbar: Includes IMDb-style branding and links to other pages.
+5 - Navbar: Includes IMDb-style branding and links to other pages.
-- MovieCard: Displays movie information in a card format.
+6 - MovieCard: Displays movie information in a card format.

-## Table of Contents
 ## Features
 1 - Search for Movies: Users can search movies by title and view basic information.
 2 - View Movie Details: Displays details like ratings, release year, and box office collections in MovieCard.